David Conway (author): Writing career: 1991–present

 During his time working various jobs in the late 1980s, Conway began writing.
 His short horror fiction stories appeared in various Creation Books anthologies, including Eloise featured in 1991's Red Stains and Black Static featured in 1994's The Starry Wisdom: A Tribute to HP Lovecraft.
 In 1998, Metal Sushi, a collection of his short science fiction stories, was published by Oneiros Books.
 Critical reception to Metal Sushi was positive and author Grant Morrison referred to Conway as "the most powerful and distinctive writer of horror fiction since Clive Barker."

 In addition to his short stories, Conway contributed his writing to a number of comic books, including Vampirella for Harris Comics, Vampi for Anarchy Studio and X-Men Unlimited for Marvel Comics.
 In 2009, he self-published his debut novel, Tokyo Gothic, on his own publishing company Radical Robot Books and Double Dragon Publishing.
-He has since published a further three novels: Death Disco, Kinky Kabuki and Celebrity Bedlam.
+He has since published further three novels: Death Disco, Kinky Kabuki and Celebrity Bedlam.